roniza/Chesstris/README.md

 # Chesstris
 Bar's Chesstris

-Chesstris is a C++ exersize to experiance OOD and OOP in C++.
-The game idea is from Bar Eshkol and the initial code was written by myself during our meetings and sometimes after.
+Chesstris is a C++ exercise to experiance OOD and OOP in C++.
+The game idea is by Bar Eshkol and the initial code  by Roni Zaharia during our meetings and sometimes after.

+Peace out